Anwar9Ibrahim/offlineRL_hopper/README.md

 The performance of IQL on the Hopper environment has shown strong results, leveraging the high-quality expert data to achieve optimal control policies.

----

-This README provides a clear and concise overview of your project, tailored for execution on the Kaggle platform.